Mask

 • Students will be able to identify the different materials in Design and Technology

-• Student will be able to demonstrate a range of making and finishing skills using different construction processes, surfaces and finishes
+• Student will be able to demonstrate a range of making and finishing skills using different construction processes, surfaces and finishes.

-• Students will be able to adapt and follow demonstrations, using materials and equipment to prepare and create a range of products
+• Students will be able to adapt and follow demonstrations, using materials and equipment to prepare and create a range of products.

-• Students will be able to demonstrate their knowledge and understanding of the above concepts, when designing, planning and evaluating products
+• Students will be able to demonstrate their knowledge and understanding of the above concepts, when designing, planning, and evaluating products

-Examples of Practical Work:
+Examples Of Practical Work:

 • Photo Frame